piwvh/php-eureka/README.md

 ```

 In this example, we have cached the instances of the service in the database and
-are retrieving them from the database when Eureka is not available.
+are loading them when Eureka is down.

 After creating your custom provider, just make it work by adding it to the configuration: